 Different strategies can be used to perform a biopsy of the suspected cancer.
 Often, a needle biopsy of the liver through the belly wall (percutaneous liver biopsy) will be used if it appears that there has been spread of the cancer to the liver.
 If the tumor remains localized to the pancreas, biopsy of the pancreas directly usually is performed with the aid of a CT.
 A direct biopsy also can be made via an endoscope put down the throat and into the intestines.
 A camera on the tip of the endoscope allows the endoscopist to advance the endoscope within the intestine.
 An ultrasound device at the tip of the endoscope locates the area of the pancreas to be biopsied, and a biopsy needle is passed through a working channel in the endoscope to obtain tissue from the suspected cancer.
 Ultimately, a tissue diagnosis is the only way to make the diagnosis with certainty, and the team of doctors works to obtain a tissue diagnosis in the easiest way possible.

 In addition to radiologic tests, suspicion of a pancreatic cancer can arise from the elevation of a "tumor marker," a blood test which can be abnormally high in people with pancreatic cancer.
 The tumor marker most commonly associated with pancreatic cancer is called the "CA 19-9."
 It is often released into the bloodstream by pancreatic cancer cells and may be elevated in patients newly found to have the disease.
 Unfortunately, the CA 19-9 test is not specific for pancreatic cancer.
 Other cancers as well as some benign conditions can cause the CA 19-9 to be elevated.
-Sometimes (about 10% of the time) the CA 19-9 will be at normal levels in the blood despite a confirmed diagnosis of pancreatic cancer, so the tumor marker is not perfect.
+Sometimes the CA 19-9 will be at normal levels in the blood despite a confirmed diagnosis of pancreatic cancer, so the tumor marker is not perfect.
 It can be helpful, however, to follow during the course of illness since its rise and fall may help guide appropriate therapy.

 Viewers share their comments